fusedio/udfs/CONTRIBUTING.md

 # Fused UDFs - Contributing Guide

 Welcome to Fused!
-If you are reading this guide you are about to start creating your first UDF and start contributing to the Community UDFs .
-This guide highlights all the best practices to create an impactful UDF .
+If you are reading this guide you are about to start creating your first UDF and start contributing to the Community UDFs.
+This guide highlights all the best practices to create an impactful UDF.
 Lets Dive in information.

 ## Table of contents